FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 &nbsp;
 : When the Search Result is expressed as a mapping, it MUST contain an entry for every Search Goal instance supplied in the Controller Input.

-{::comment}

-    MB92: To what?

-    VP: Subsections on quantities and interfaces should mention equivalent representations.
-          Then reformulate this.

-    MK: Edited.
-First two paragraphs in Discussion changed to make it clearer.

-{:/comment}

 &nbsp;
 : Identical Goal Result instances MAY be listed for different Search Goals,